docknetwork/react-native-sdk/docs/cloud-wallet.md

 ```

 The key generation returns an object with `agreementKey`, `verificationKey`, and `hmacKey`.
 You will use these keys to initialize the Cloud Wallet.

+**Note:** Encryption keys can be derived from biometric data through a third-party service, offering enhanced security by linking the keys to a user's unique biometric profile

 ### Step 3: Initialize the Cloud Wallet